GandhiCloudLab/watson-ai-ops-320-guide-ilender/32-integrations-slack/readme.md

 ## 4. Integrate Slack in AI-Ops

-1. In the AI-Ops console, click on `Data and Tools integration` in home page.
+1. In the AI-Ops console, click on `Data and Tool connections` in home page.

 <img src="images/image-00034.png">